Breaking New Ground: Alberta’s First Women Geoscientists

 Stewart was also the first Canadian woman to receive a PhD in geology, this time from the University of Chicago in 1922.

 As a PhD student, she spent two summers working at the Geological Survey of Canada in Ottawa.
-Male supervisors and colleagues, back then, were not always thrilled to have a woman in their ranks, so she had to endure some hostility.
+Men supervisors and colleagues, back then, were not always thrilled to have a woman in their ranks, so she had to endure some hostility.

 In 1923, she accepted a teaching position at Ohio State University and ended up spending 32 years there.
 Stewart became a geology professor, a respected researcher, and, after retirement from the university, an oilfield consultant in Calgary.